tbali0524/playground-dvtfkqgd/markdowns/javascript.md

 - As an interpreted language, JS needs an engine to be executed.
 When navigating on the web, this is done by your browser, and since this is a major part of web pages now, all those engines have been very optimized.
 V8 is the most used engine, as all the chromium based browsers depend on it, as well as Node.js and the applications built with Electron.
 - JS uses _garbage collection_, so you don't have to manually manage memory.
 In fact you can't, even if you wanted to, there's no syntax or keyword that would allow you to.
-- JS has a single `Number` type, no int/float/double to be seen here, all the same !
+- JS has a single `Number` type, no int/float/double to be seen here, all the same!
 - JS can be very strong when it comes to functional programming.
 Functions are treated as any other objects, a principle often called _functions as first class citizens_.
 - There are many advanced language features we cannot address in this intro, such as _interfaces_, _inheritance_, _delegates_, _currying_ etc.
-- One of the infamous characteristics of JS is the complete freedom it gives to the developper.
+- One of the infamous characteristics of JS is the complete freedom it gives to the developer.
 It is so flexible and accepting that you can write pretty much anything, from the awesome to the horrendous.
 To mitigate this issue and add consistency, TypeScript (TS) was created, as a superset of JS.
 It means your TS code is _transpiled_ into regular JS before running.
 - _Generics_ are not supoorted in JS, however TS adds that feature.

 ## Embracing the freedom